Understanding PLC Tags: Controller Scope vs. Program Scope

 If we think of our operation or station as a function, then we would pass into our station program the machine control logic and pass out the status results of the operation.
 This style of programming is used extensively with Siemens function blocks and function calls and produces compact code that is easy to find logic and debug problems.

-In some situations, you must have controller-scoped tags.
-For example, Ethernet and I/O modules always have controller-scoped tags.
-Likewise, physical part-tracking data should be controller scoped, as every operation will need to modify the part tracking array.
+If information is attached to actions or objects outside of the PLC environment, they must have controller-scoped tags.
+For example, Ethernet devices and I/O modules always have controller-scoped tags.
+Likewise, physical part-tracking data should be controller-scoped, as every operation will need to modify the part tracking array, assuming they are counting across multiple machine stations.
 Sometimes, HMI tags must also be universal to all programs.

-If I’m going to be using program and controller scoped tags within the same machine logic, I like to add a prefix to all global scoped tags so that I can quickly identify if that tag is defined in the controller or the program.
-Typically I’ll prefix the tag name with a lowercase g which represents global, and program tags would have no prefix.
+If I’m going to be using both program (local) scope and controller (global) scope tags within the same machine logic, I like to add a prefix to all global scoped tags so that I can quickly identify if that tag is defined in the controller or the program.
+Typically, I’ll prefix the tag name with a lowercase g, which represents global, and program tags would have no prefix.

 Alias tag listings

 Figure 5.
 Top image shows the global (controller scope) tag arrays, with the local aliases for two identical machine centers in the program scope tag lists below.
-Author’s image
+Image used courtesy of the author

 Alias Tags